BREAKING!

 For example, if you’re launching a software development project, you may need vendors to provide cloud hosting services, software licenses, or even specialized development resources.
 By clarifying your needs upfront, you’ll avoid miscommunication later in the process and ensure that the vendors you invite to submit proposals are capable of meeting your requirements.

-Step 2: Develop supplier selection criteria
+Step 2: Develop the vendor evaluation and selection criteria

 For example, if timely delivery is critical for your project, it may carry a higher weight in your evaluation than cost.
 The criteria should also account for vendor stability, reputation, and compliance with relevant industry standards.
-By having clear and measurable criteria, you can avoid biased decisions and ensure that your selection process is transparent and defensible.
+By having clear and measurable vendor selection criteria, you can avoid biased decisions and ensure that your selection process is transparent and defensible.

-Step 3: Create a Request for Proposal (RFP)
+Step 4: Create a Request for Proposal (RFP)

 With your criteria in place, the next step is to create a Request for Proposal (RFP).
 The RFP should detail your project’s requirements and ask vendors to provide a detailed proposal on how they will meet those needs.
 Be sure to include your selection criteria so vendors know how their proposals will be evaluated.